 You can also do your own research: Get help finding your ward no matter where you are in the world, right here.

 Regular attendance will be an important part of integrating in the local ward and participating.
 No one will get to know you if you aren't going when you can.
 Even if that means a long bus train, a tiring train ride, or a long walk across the neighborhood, volunteers who have made the choice to find and attend their ward were glad they did!

 Choose To Feel The Spirit

 Make sure you've prepared yourself to grow spiritually while living abroad.
-Church might be a little different than it is at home (here's what church is like while living in China for a semester!) but you can still participate and feel the Spirit.
+Church might be a little different than it is at home but you can still participate and feel the Spirit.
 That may mean reading through your favorite hymns (on your phone since the local books are going to be in the local language) or finding familiarity in the things that are consistent no matter where you are attending church.

 You can also feel the Spirit by visiting an temple on your vacation times.
 Whether you want to visit the temples in Europe or head to the temple in Mexico, here's how to attend temples while abroad.

 A volunteer in Romania shared how she was able to feel the spirit at church and get involved in her LDS ward while living abroad — one thing Emma pointed out was to share your testimony, even if you don't speak the language.
 You can do this over the pulpit or by providing a musical number, or just through your example.

 Emma also was kind enough to share a moment she had in a Relief Society class: "The sister said to us American girls, 'Your testimony is a big thing.
 It’s an important thing.
 It’s something that a lot of people in the world don’t have.
 Your testimony is bigger than a lot of people’s here.
 Don’t be afraid to share it while you are here.”'
 What a powerful message that can apply no matter where you're living for the semester.